FOR LAWYERS

 • Sex

 While the EEOC and OSHA are not guaranteed to resolve the issue of wrongful termination, they can greatly assist in advocating for the employee.
-If the EEOC or OSHA have not satisfactorily resolved the employee’s issue, then it may be time to explore a more litigious solution.
+If the EEOC or OSHA have determined not to continue pursuing the claim, then it may be time to explore a more litigious solution.

-4. Contact an Employment Law attorney to explore your options
+4. Contacting an attorney to explore your options

-An experienced Employment Law attorney can zealously advocate on your behalf in order to get you the best possible outcome for your case.
-Using their legal expertise, trial tactics, and expert witnesses, your Employment Law attorney will be able to gather evidence of your mistreatment and present that information in the most compelling way for your case.
+A skilled attorney with extensive Employment Law experience can zealously advocate on your behalf in order to get you the best possible outcome for your case.
+Using their legal expertise, trial tactics, and expert witnesses, your attorney will be able to gather evidence of your mistreatment and present that information in the most compelling way for your case.

-AAL has a number of experienced and dedicated Employment Law attorneys who can help you seek the justice that you deserve.
+Through AAL, you can find a number of dedicated attorneys with vast amounts of Employment Law knowledge and experience to help you seek the justice that you deserve.

 *Disclaimer: Attorney At Law does not represent all lawyers in all states.
 There may be differences of opinion.
 It’s always advisable to consult with an attorney when in a legal situation.